 - Cardiovascular specialists Dr. William L. Proudfit, Dr. William C. Sheldon and Dr. Loop establish a cardiovascular information registry, the world's first computerized registry of data on cardiac diagnosis and treatment.
 Created with the assistance of Emily Wagstaff, RN, the registry is a powerful tool for studying heart disease.

 - Drs.
 Heupler and Proudfit introduced the Ergonovine Test for detection of coronary spasm in patients with normal coronary arteries.

-- Led by Dr. Lon Castle, the Heart & Vascular Institute establishes the Pacemaker Section (now called the Section of Electrophysiology and Pacing), which is dedicated to the diagnosis and treatment of cardiac arrhythmias.
+- Led by Dr. Lon Castle, the Heart, Vascular & Thoracic Institute establishes the Pacemaker Section (now called the Section of Electrophysiology and Pacing), which is dedicated to the diagnosis and treatment of cardiac arrhythmias.
 Dr. Victor Morant joins Dr. Castle one year later.

 - America's first department of Cardiothoracic Anesthesiology is founded at the Cleveland Clinic, under the chairmanship of Dr. F. George Estafanous.
 Dr. Estafanous makes significant contributions in the areas of post-myocardial revascularization hypertension, the hemodynamic effects and clinical effects of opioids and muscle relaxants, blood conservation, and the limitations of hemodilution.